The Accelerated–Co-operative (Co-op) Master of Divinity Model

 To learn more about Co-op, contact LTSP Admissions at firstname.lastname@example.org or call 215.248.7302.

-Seminarian Micah Krey talks about his first year in the Co-op Program
+Seminarian Micah Krey talks at length about his first year in the Co-op Program